-Cemented carbide milling tools have good thermal rigidity and abrasion resistance, but the impact resistance is poor, for the blade will break if they are dropped.
-Cemented carbide is a material made by powder metallurgy, with a hardness of about 90 HRA and a thermal rigidity of about 900-1000 degrees.
+In contrast, cemented carbide tools have a high thermal stability and resistance to abrasion, but they have a lower impact resistance and can break if dropped.
+Cemented carbide is a material produced through powder metallurgy and has a hardness of around 90 HRA and a thermal stability of 900-1000 degrees.

-Therefore, white steel milling tools are suitable for ordinary milling machines, and alloy milling tools are suitable for CNC machining centers.
+In conclusion, white steel milling tools are appropriate for use with ordinary milling machines, while alloy milling tools are better suited for CNC machining centers.

 1. Selection of milling tool diameter

-The choice of milling tool diameter varies greatly depending on the product and production batch.
-The choice of cutter diameter depends mainly on the specifications of the equipment and the processing size of the work piece.
+The selection of the milling tool diameter varies greatly based on the product and the size of the production batch.
+The choice of the cutter diameter primarily depends on the specifications of the equipment and the size of the workpiece that is being processed.

 Plain milling tool

-When selecting the diameter of a face milling tool, it is mainly necessary to consider that the power required by the tool should be within the power range of the machine tool, and the diameter of the machine tool spindle can also be used as a basis for selection.
+When selecting the diameter of a face milling tool, it is important to ensure that the tool’s power requirements fall within the capabilities of the machine tool.
+The diameter of the machine tool spindle can also serve as a reference for this selection.

-In mass production, the tool diameter can also be selected according to 1.6 times the cutting width of the work piece.
+In mass production, the tool diameter can also be selected based on 1.6 times the width of the material being cut.

-The diameter and width of the slot milling tool should be selected according to the size of the work piece to be processed, and its cutting power should be within the power range allowed by the machine tool.
+The diameter and width of a slot milling tool should be selected based on the size of the workpiece to be processed and make sure that the tool’s cutting power falls within the power range of the machine tool.

 2. Selection of milling tool blade

-1).
-For fine milling, it is a best choice to use a grinding blade.
-This kind of insert has better dimensional accuracy, so the positioning accuracy of the cutting edge in milling is higher, and better machining accuracy and surface roughness can be obtained.
+(1).
+For fine milling, it is advisable to use a grinding insert.
+This type of insert has a higher dimensional accuracy, leading to better positioning accuracy of the cutting edge, resulting in improved machining accuracy and surface finish.

-In addition, the development trend of grinding and milling inserts used for finishing is to grind out the chip flute to form a large positive rake angle cutting edge, allowing the insert to cut at a small feed and a small depth of cut.
+In addition, the trend in grinding and milling inserts for finishing is to grind the chip flute to form a large positive rake angle cutting edge, allowing the insert to cut at a low feed rate and depth of cut.
 Without sharp rake angles, carbide inserts may rub against the workpiece during low feed rates and cutting depths, leading to a short tool life.

-3).
-However, the surface of the pressed blade is not as close as the ground blade, the dimensional accuracy is poor, and the heights of the tips on the milling tool body are much different.
-Since press blades are cheap, they are widely used in production.
+(3).
+However, the surface of a pressed insert is not as close as that of a ground insert, the dimensional accuracy is poor, and the height of the tips on the milling tool body can vary greatly.
+Due to their low cost, pressed inserts are widely used in production.

-4).
-Sharpened large rake angle inserts can be used to mill viscous materials (such as stainless steel).
-Through the cutting action of the sharp blade, the friction between the blade and the work piece material is reduced, and the chips can leave the front of the blade faster.
+(4).
+Sharp large rake angle inserts can be used for milling viscous materials such as stainless steel.
+The sharp blade reduces friction between the blade and the workpiece, allowing chips to leave the front of the blade more quickly.

 (5).
 Another option is to install a pressed insert in the blade seat of most milling tools and configure a grinding scraping insert.
-Using a scraping blade to remove rough machining marks can achieve better surface roughness than using only a pressed blade.
+Using a scraping insert to remove rough machining marks can achieve better surface roughness than using only a pressed insert.

 In addition, the use of a scraping insert can reduce cycle time and cost.
-Scraping technology is an advanced technology, which has been widely used in the fields of turning, grooving and drilling.
+Scraping technology is an advanced technology that has been widely used in turning, grooving, and drilling.